Pacioretty scores twice, Golden Knights beat Avalanche 5-2

 William Karlsson, Mark Stone, and Jonathan Marchessault also scored for Vegas.
 Marc-Andre Fleury, who has won five in a row, made 35 saves while improving to 15-8-2 lifetime against Colorado.

-Devon Toews and Ryan Graves scored for Colorado, which is 11-4-0 after a loss this season, and has now lost three straight.
-Devan Dubnyk, who came in 4-3-2 with a 2.54 goals-against average and .924 save percentage against Vegas, made 21 saves.
-Dubnyk is now 2-2 since being acquired from San Jose on April 10.
+Graves and Devon Toews scored for Colorado, which is 11-4-0 after a loss this season and has now lost three straight.
+Devan Dubnyk made 21 saves and is now 2-2 since being acquired from San Jose on April 10.

 The Avalanche were burned for their seventh power-play goal in six games at 9:36 of the second period, when Pacioretty gave Vegas a 2-1 lead as he chipped a wrist shot from the blue line.
-The puck changed direction after it nicked Toews’ stick, confusing Dubnyk.
-Pacioretty now has a point in a season-high eight straight games.
+Pacioretty has registered a point in a season-high eight straight games.

 Stone made it 3-1 just more than 5 minutes later when he banked the puck off the back of Dubnyk from below the red line.

 After Vegas turned the puck over in its own zone, Graves beat Fleury with a snapper through a screen from long range to pull the Avalanche within one.
-With the assist, Nathan Mackinnon extended his point streak to 15 games, the longest of his career.
+With the assist, Nathan Mackinnon extended his point streak to a career-high 15 games.

 Moments after killing off a penalty that carried into the third period, the Golden Knights used the league’s stingiest defense to create an odd-man rush with their most dangerous tandem.
 Stone created a turnover and skated into the zone before passing to Pacioretty, who fired a wrist shot into a wide-open net for his team-leading 24th goal at 55 seconds.